kal179/mindflunk/README.md

 <br/>
 <br/>
 <strong>(1) Direct Interpretation  </strong>   <br/>
-Implementation of brainfuck in direct interpretation method, In which scripts are executed   <br/>
+Implementation of brainfluck in direct interpretation method, In which scripts are executed   <br/>
 with their native language, and not converted to any intermediate representation!  <br/>
 For e.g. Lisp, Scheme, etc!   <br/>
 <br/>
 <strong>(2) Bytecode Interpretation   </strong><br/>
-Implementation of brainfuck in which scripts are converted    <br/>
+Implementation of brainfluck in which scripts are converted    <br/>
 to an intermediate language-representation and then executed    <br/>
 by dedicated VM(Virtual Machine)!     <br/>
 <br/>
-<i>I'm implementating interpreter of language Brainfuck    <br/>
+<i>I'm implementating interpreter    <br/>
 in two distinct ways, for learning purposes!    <br/>
-And also b'cuz Brainfuck is easy to implement!     </i><br/>
+And also b'cuz Brainfluck is easy to implement!     </i><br/>
 <br/>
 <strong>Usage:</strong> <br/>
 <pre>
-    ~$ python first-hand-interpretation/brainfuck.py source.bf
+    ~$ python first-hand-interpretation/brainf.py source.bf
-    ~$ python middle-man-interpretation/brainfuck.py source.bf
+    ~$ python middle-man-interpretation/brainf.py source.bf

 </pre>